AjaySurya-018/HTTP-Communication/README.md

 ### The program consists of the following functions:

-1. **GET**: The contents of the requested resource should be displayed in the client.
-If the requested resource is not available with the server, the server should communicate an error message to the client.
+1. **GET**: The contents of the requested resource are displayed in the client.
+If the requested resource is not available with the server, the server communicates an error message to the client.

-2. **POST**: The server should create a new resource corresponding to the data communicated by the client.
+2. **POST**: The server creates a new resource corresponding to the data communicated by the client.

 3. **PUT**: Client communicates the name of the resource to be updated, along with the updated